 2. Read books by Mexican or Mexican-American authors

 Try I Am Not Your Perfect Mexican Daughter by Erika L. Sanchez, The House on Mango Street by Sandra Cisneros, The Hummingbird’s Daughter by Luis Alberto Urrea or The Distance Between Us by Reyna Grande.

 Skip chain restaurants like Chipotle or Taco Bell.
-Whether it’s a food truck or a clothing store, support businesses owned by local Mexican-Americans instead.
+Whether it’s ordering takeout from a food truck or ordering some new clothes online from a clothing store, support businesses owned by local Mexican-Americans instead.